Azathothas/Stars/README.md

 - [dwisiswant0/siml](https://github.com/dwisiswant0/siml) – siml is a CLI tool for discovering similar, related to, competitive, or alternative options to a given site.
 - [dwisiswant0/wadl-dumper](https://github.com/dwisiswant0/wadl-dumper) – Dump all available paths and/or endpoints on WADL file.
 - [earthly/earthly](https://github.com/earthly/earthly) – Super simple build framework with fast, repeatable builds and an instantly familiar syntax – like Dockerfile and Makefile had a baby.
+- [edgelesssys/constellation](https://github.com/edgelesssys/constellation) – Constellation is the first Confidential Kubernetes.
+Constellation shields entire Kubernetes clusters from the (cloud) infrastructure using confidential computing.
 - [edoardottt/cariddi](https://github.com/edoardottt/cariddi) – Take a list of domains, crawl urls and scan for endpoints, secrets, api keys, file extensions, tokens and more
 - [edoardottt/csprecon](https://github.com/edoardottt/csprecon) – Discover new target domains using Content Security Policy
 - [edoardottt/favirecon](https://github.com/edoardottt/favirecon) – Use favicon.ico to improve your target recon phase.
 Quickly detect technologies, WAF, exposed panels, known services.